70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

 Long-term care insurance provides coverage for home health care or facility care if you can no longer perform at least two of the six basic activities of daily living: personal hygiene, dressing, using the toilet, ambulation/transferring, continence and eating.

 Many people erroneously believe that Medicare will cover all of these costs when the time comes.
 However, there are limitations to what Medicare and other government programs will cover when it comes to long-term care, and half of the patients end up paying for these costs privately.
 Long-term care insurance is a dedicated product that can help cover expenses related to long-term care.

 How does long-term care insurance work?

-A long-term care insurance policy can give you the financial security required to pay for professional care later in life.
-Still, the policy will only go into effect after the elimination period and when your benefits are triggered.
+A long-term care insurance policy can give you and your loved ones the financial security required to pay for professional care later in life.
+Still, the policy will only go into effect after the elimination period (the period of time between when the policy is bought and when it comes into effect) and when your benefits are triggered.

 Depending on your policy, specific triggers make your coverage come into effect.
 These typically include having a cognitive impairment or not being able to perform between two to six activities of daily living.

 The elimination period, also known as the deductible or waiting period, is the amount of time you must wait before you start receiving long-term care insurance benefits.

 “Benefits are paid either monthly or daily, with traditional LTC insurance reimbursing the actual cost of the care up to policy maximums,” says Greg Kingler, director of wealth management at the Government Employees’ Benefit Association.

 Long-term care coverage pays for costs that regular health insurance doesn’t, such as personalized care in your home by a family member or a healthcare professional, a nursing home, an assisted living facility or an adult daycare center.